openstack-archive/fuel-docs/pages/release-notes/v5-0/040-resolved-issues.rst

 system performance degrades significantly and the Keystone service will eventually fail because there is no room in the database for new tokens.
-See :ref:`keystone-tokens-perform` for information about deleting expired tokens from the Keystone database.
+See `Keystone Token Cleanup <http://docs.mirantis.com/openstack/fuel/fuel-5.0/operations.html#keystone-token-cleanup>`_ for information about deleting expired tokens from the Keystone database.
 This issue is tracked in
 `LP1269819 <https://bugs.launchpad.net/fuel/+bug/1269819>`_.